news-ai/NewsAI/blog/content/6-ways-you-can-make-a-media-list-last.md

 +++

+Having a comprehensive and up to date media list can assist a PR professional in their day to day.
+It allows them form a list of relevant contacts for a particular campaign.
+Since reporters and influencers change their positions or content more often than before, the list goes out of date fast.
+Here are some tips on building media lists that can allow you to reference them anytime:

 ### 1. Label your media list well

-Adding extra information about your media list will help it updated in the future.
-Adding more information at the beginning helps you recycle lists later on.
+Adding extra information about your media list will help it updated in the future, and will help you recycle contacts later on.
 This could be information like:

 1. What client is the list for?
 2. What type of contacts are in this list?
 Are they all fashion bloggers or tech reporters or generally mixed?